 There is a sample number used to uniquely identify environmental samples collected.
 Many of the environmental monitoring subprograms use a sample number containing sample-specific information used to accurately identify sample type, sample location, date, and sequence of sampling event, as described in Administrative Processes for Environmental Monitoring and Hydrology Programs (WP 02-EM3001).
-The VOC, hydrogen, and methane monitoring programs (WP 12-VC.01, Volatile Organic Compound Monitoring Plan, and WP 12-VC.03, Hydrogen and Methane Monitoring Plan), and the GMP (WP 02-1) use different systems of sample identification.
+The VOC monitoring programs (WP 12-VC.01, Volatile Organic Compound Monitoring Plan), and the GMP (WP 02-1) use different systems of sample identification.
 A detailed description of the sample identification for radiological and nonradiological samples, including sample identification, calculations, computer inputs, and other applicable reviews, are described in environmental sampling procedures.
 Field data sheets are also maintained in accordance with procedures.
 The sample tracking is performed from collection to delivery at the laboratory.